 The Law Offices of Edward Misleh has several areas of practice.
 See below for a listing of our areas of practice.
-We have represented clients in Sacramento, California, in Northern California, and throughout the United States.
+We have represented clients in California and throughout the United States.

 Our office’s main area of practice is handling Divorce matter.
 You can file for Divorce in California which will be more properly known as a dissolution of marriage.
 A dissolution of marriage terminates the legal relationship you have with your spouse – it terminates the marital union.
 Termination includes the ending of all legal duties and responsibilities that are created by marriage.
 You need to consider the effects of filing for Divorce and for filing as either a petitioner or as respondent.
 If you are the petitioner, you will initiate the divorce proceeding.
 If you are the respondent, you will wait to respond to your spouse’s filing for Divorce.
 There are advantages and disadvantages to both which you should understand before filing for Divorce.